Vyral/base-template/_posts/2020-08-31-do-you-want-to-win-a-prize.md

 We have two contests happening right now\!

-First, if you have a wig at your house, put it on, andthe first 10 people to text us with a of photo of themselves in it at (704) 724-3418 will win a $25 gift card to either BP, Amazon, or Target.&nbsp;
+First, if you have a wig at your house, put it on, and the first 10 people to text us with a of photo of themselves in it at (704) 724-3418 will win a $25 gift card to either BP, Amazon, or Target.&nbsp;

 The second is a referral contest. **The first three people who send a referral to our team at refercree.com will receive an excellent prize.** However, we’re keeping the prize a secret\!
 If you know someone who is looking to buy or sell real estate in our area, please send us that referral.